Moussa Limane

-Moussa Limane (born 7 May 1992) is a Central African professional footballer who plays as a striker.
+Moussa Limane (born 7 May 1992) is a Central African professional footballer who plays as a striker for Scarborough SC.

 Club career

 Africa

 Born in Bangui, Limane played in the Central African Republic League in 2010 with DFC8.
 Throughout his tenure with the Bangui-based team, he was the club's top goal scorer for two consecutive years between 2010 and 2011.
 Further silverware was added to DFC8's trophy cabinet by winning the Central African Republic Coupe Nationale in 2010 and the league title the following season.
 He played abroad in 2011 in the Sudan Premier League with Al-Ahly Shendi.
-In 2012, he returned to his former club DFC8 where he served as the team captain.
+In 2012, he returned to his former club DFC8, where he served as the team captain.
 During his second tenure with DFC, he played in the 2012 CAF Champions League against Les Astres FC.
-He returned to Shendi in 2013 where he would play for two seasons.
+He returned to Shendi in 2013, where he would play for two seasons.

 Kazakhstan

 After several seasons in Africa, he began playing in Central Asia in the Kazakhstan First League with FC Kyzylzhar in 2015.
-He would sign with league rivals Caspiy the following season where he played in 20 matches and recorded 4 goals.
+He would sign with league rivals Caspiy the following season, where he played in 20 matches and recorded 4 goals.
 Limane was also a recipient of the Bamara Trophy in 2016.
 After the conclusion of the 2016 season, he had a trial run with FC Mulhouse but failed to secure a contract.
 As a result, he re-signed with Caspiy for the 2017 season.
-Throughout the season he was named the player of the month in June 2017 and finished the campaign with seven goals.
+Throughout the season, he was named the player of the month in June 2017 and finished the campaign with seven goals.